grafana/grafana/docs/sources/panels/reference-transformation-functions.md

 The extra labels can now be used in the field display name provide more complete field names.

-If you want to extract config from one query and appply it to another you should use the [Config from query results](#query-from-config-results).
+If you want to extract config from one query and appply it to another you should use the config from query results transformation.

 ### Example